 For self-managed - those would probably be your deciding factors.
 If you’re looking for a managed solution, there are many more options out there for OpenSearch, for obvious reasons.

-Regardless of your choice, our team is available to provide 24/7 support, consulting services, and hands-on development and migration services.
+Regardless of your choice of search engine, our team is available to provide 24/7 support, consulting services, and hands-on development and migration services.
 Reach out to us to discuss further.